Brayo254/alx-pre_course/README.md

-My first readme
+My first readme.
-This is a minor update
+This is a minor update.